onfido/onfido-sdk-ui/CONTRIBUTING.md

 - Linter
 - Dependencies vulnerability detection

-All of the above must be green in order for the build to succeed.
+All of the above must have passed in order for the build to succeed.

 ### Internationalization